Home | Psychology of Wellness | Emotions | When Things are Not Going Well

-Taking advantage of the fleeting moments of motivation to implement long-term change.
+Taking advantage of fleeting moments of motivation to implement long-term change.

 We stagnate; we stumble; and we depress.
 Sometimes the joys of life aren’t so joyful.
 We need change and we need change now; but where do we start?
 Knowing something isn’t right and knowing how to change are not necessarily synonymous.
 Even when we know exactly what is wrong, tackling the snarling beast isn’t simple.
 A few failed attempts and we protectively cower into a helpless stupor.
 Life has outmatched us, and we are dumbfounded on the next move.
 However, we rarely render ourselves completely powerless.
 There is almost always an escape.
 There is hope.
-Life is not complete and failure not eminent.
-But in these devastating moments of despair, we can’t keep trying to solve the same problem, the same way.
+Life is not complete nor is failure eminent.
+In devastating moments of despair, we can’t keep trying to solve the same problem, the same way.

 "However, we rarely render ourselves completely powerless.
 There is almost always an escape.
 There is hope."

 As we try to convert our time into money, our relationships into intimacy, and our desires into joys, we will face obstacles—on every turn.
 Here in the real world, we learn life is more than natural stages of advancement but constant hard-fought battles that must be won.
 We must be resilient, knowledgeable, skilled, and resourceful.